Advertiser Disclosure

 • On-Demand Delivery With DoorDash: This paid integration allows you to offer delivery without having to hire your own drivers.

-• Intuitive KDS: This free (unless you are on the lowest plan) system allows you to take all order types, including third-party delivery platform orders.
+• Intuitive KDS: This system allows you to take all order types, including third-party delivery platform orders.

 • Low-Cost Integrations: These affordable integrations allow small restaurants to rely on third-party apps for exposure to save some money while growing their customer base.